n8n-io/n8n-docs/docs/integrations/builtin/credentials/whatsapp.md

 Refer to [Test Business Messaging on WhatsApp](https://developers.facebook.com/docs/whatsapp/solution-providers/get-started-for-tech-providers#step-4--test-business-messaging-on-whatsapp){:target=_blank .external-link} for more information on the above steps.

 Fully verifying and launching your app will take further configuration.
 Refer to Meta's [Get Started for Tech Providers](https://developers.facebook.com/docs/whatsapp/solution-providers/get-started-for-tech-providers#step-5--scale-your-solution){:target=_blank .external-link} Steps 5 and beyond for more information.
+Refer to [App Review](https://developers.facebook.com/docs/resp-plat-initiatives/app-review){:target=_blank .external-link} for more information on the Meta App Review process.

 ## Using OAuth2